-The asset and any income it earns accrue to the benefit of someone else who is not a member of the family, and f.
-Child care expense when it allows an adult family member to be employed, to further their education, or seek employment.
+The asset and any income it earns accrue to the benefit of someone else who is not a member of the family, and

 That other person is responsible for income taxes incurred on the income generated by the assets.

 This would apply to a person who is a signatory solely for the purpose of handling payments for someone else (e.g. an elderly parent) in the event of an emergency.